mjfrigaard/sharing-your-work/manuscript/chapter4.md

 - plain text can be *converted* to any other kind of document
 - plain text is text searchable (ctrl+F or cmd+F allows us to find keywords or phrases)

 These all sound great, but you might still be wondering what makes a file 'plain text,' so we'll define this below.

-## Plain text vs. most all file types

-In the classic text [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X), authors Hunt and Thomas advise *'Keep[ing] Knowledge in Plain Text'*.
-This sentiment has been repeated [here](https://simplystatistics.org/2017/06/13/the-future-of-education-is-plain-text/), [here](https://richardlent.github.io/post/the-plain-text-workflow/), and [here](http://plain-text.co/index.html#introduction).

-This chapter will cover what people mean by 'plain text,' and why you might want to consider switching over to a plain text editor if you're currently using something like, Google Docs, Apple Papers, or Microsoft Word.
+This chapter will also cover why you might want to consider switching over to a plain text editor if you're currently using something like, Google Docs, Apple Papers, or Microsoft Word.

-## What *isn't* plain text
+### What *isn't* plain text

 Non-plain text files are usually binary files (the `0`/`1` kind of binary).
 Binary files (i.e., files with binary-level compatibility) need special software to run on your computer.
 The language below is a handy way to think about these files:

 > "Binary files are *[computer-readable but not human-readable](https://www.webopedia.com/TERM/B/binary_file.html)*"

-## What *is* plain text
+### What *is* plain text

 So if binary files aren't plain text, what is a plain text file?
 The language from the [Wikipedia](https://en.wikipedia.org/wiki/Text_file) description is helpful here: